pktmterenceg/filecheckerd/README.md

 ### Download

-ideally, you'd get this from github, build it, and be on your way. if that's not your style, though, you can get it pre-built from me at [http://www.gogg.in](http://www.gogg.in).
+ideally, you'd get this from github, build it, and be on your way. if that's not your style, though, you can get it pre-built from me at [http://www.gogg.in](http://www.gogg.in). eventually.

 ### Issues
 * I don't know what will happen if more than one users is logged in w/r/t to where the hashed file will be quarantined.
 * could use some preferences and/or a preference pane.
+* you'll need to download & build the XNU source. http://shantonu.blogspot.de/2012/07/building-xnu-for-os-x-108-mountain-lion.html or http://shantonu.blogspot.de/2013/10/building-xnu-for-os-x-109-mavericks.html for details.

 filecheckerd is Copyright 2014 Terence Goggin.
 Portions are Copyright Amit Singh.
  * Source released under the GNU GENERAL PUBLIC LICENSE (GPL) Version 2.0.